Virginia license plate information is provided by LicenseSearch.org

 The following are just a few examples:

-Fees for specialty plates vary by type and do not include the regular registration fees that are still required.
+Fees for specialty plates vary by type.
+They are over and above the regular registration fees that are still required.

 If you have a disability, you can apply for special license plates and placards that permit you to park in designated spaces throughout the state.